McNerdius/doom/BigMacDeck/readme.md

 ------
 Spawn several spinning blade traps in the level.

-Notes: Much more damaging than other traps and can break invisible-lift style bridges and similar tricks.
+Notes: Much more damaging than other traps and can break invisible-lift style bridges and similar tricks, block intended safe zones, doorways, lifts...

 Teleport Shock:
 ------
 When something teleports, a shockwave shoves entities away.

-Notes: Potentially level breaking.
+Notes: May make 100% item count unachievable.

 Co-operative Evil:
 ------